Why Do You Need a DOT Number?

 How Often is a DOT Number Renewed?

-Once you have obtained a DOT number, it's essential to keep in mind that it is not a one-time process.
+Once you have obtained a DOT number, it's essential to remember that it is not a one-time process.
 Every DOT number must be updated every two years, a process known as a "biennial update."
 This is true regardless of any changes in your operations.
 Failure to update your DOT number may lead to deactivation of the number and penalties.

 The FMCSA provides an online system, the Unified Registration System (URS), to facilitate updates.
 The URS serves as a portal for you to update your information, including any changes to your operation, such as an increase or decrease in the size of your fleet, changes in ownership, or changes in the types of goods you transport.